 Where does maximizing the potential of your website come in?

 Including such elements on your site isn’t complicated, either.
-Any business can embed a Twitter carousel linked to their hashtags on their pages in order to provide social proof from Tweets shared by actual customers.
+Any business can embed a Twitter carousel linked to their hashtags on their pages to provide social proof from Tweets shared by actual customers.

-6 – Expert recommendations
+6. Expert recommendations

 Of all social proof examples, industry expert social proof, testimonies, and recommendations are the hardest to come by.
 For a start, your product needs to be relevant to the expert’s field for their testimony in order to work.
 There is no point in getting a creative writing professor to talk about how much they love your brand of socks.
 Well, not unless they’ve written a great book about socks at some point in their career.